 - Senior dogs are prone to conditions that may require a winter coat, such as arthritis or a weakened immune system.
 Heat regulation may decline with age, making even a thick-coated dog uncomfortable in the cold.

-Once you’ve determined that your dog needs a winter coat, look for a coat that protects his neck and belly.
-It should extend from the base of his neck to his tail, without being so long that it would make bathroom stops problematic.
+Once you’ve determined that your dog needs a winter coat, look for a coat that protects the neck and belly.
+It should extend from the base of the neck to the tail, without being so long that it would make pit stops to pee problematic.
 You’ll want a coat that fits snugly without being tight.
 Clothing should never restrict your dog’s movement.

 Here are some coats in different styles and materials that are sure to keep your canine BFF warm and comfortable when temperatures drop.

-Thanks to the dense insulation, this is the perfect coat for extreme cold temperatures and snowy or icy conditions.
+Thanks to the dense insulation, this is the perfect coat for extremely cold temperatures and snowy or icy conditions.
 It’s designed to keep the most important muscle groups for heat production warm, and the lining reflects body heat back at your dog.
-The polyester material it’s made from is durable, and the surface material is laminated with a waterproof and breathable film.
+Its polyester material is durable, and the surface material is laminated with a waterproof and breathable film.

-You can choose from 9 sizes, between 10 and 26 inches long, as well as 3 solid colors, along with park camo and coral camo.
-It has an impressive rating of 4.6 out of 5 on Amazon from hundreds of reviewers.
+You can choose from varied colors and sizes.
+It has an impressive rating of 4.7 out of five stars on Amazon from more than 1,000 reviewers.

-There are eight colors and plaids to choose from and since this is a reversible coat, you get two looks in one.
-Sizes run from x-small to x-large, so most dogs are covered.
-This coat has a 4.4 rating from more than 1,400 reviewers.
+Since this is a reversible coat, you get two looks in one.
+Sizes run from XL to 4-XL, so most dogs are covered.
+This coat has an average rating of 4.3 out of five stars from more than 5,400 reviewers.

-It comes in 9 reversible colors, so that’s a total of 18 hues altogether, giving you a huge number of options.
-Sizes range from x-small to x-large, although it’s best to refer to the size chart for exact measurements.
-With around 2,000 reviews on Amazon, it has an overall rating of 4.4.
+Sizes range from XS to XL, although it’s best to refer to the size chart for exact measurements.
+With over 350 reviews on Chewy, it has an overall rating of 4.3 out of five stars.